Upcoming Events

 with a Prelude performance by the Cypress Strings Guitar Quartet

-Rovshan Mamedkuliev was born in May 1986 in Baku, Azerbaijan.
-A couple years later, Rovshan and his family moved to Nizhny Novgorod (Russia), where at the age of 11 he started taking guitar lessons.
-From a very early age he showed an exceptional musical talent.
-In 2004 he was accepted to the Nizhny Novgorod Conservatoire where he studied with nationally recognized guitarist Aleksey Petropavlovsky.
-Throughout his study professors described Rovshan as having «an excellent ear, tenacious memory, a developed sense of rhythm and form and bright artistry».
-He completed his studies with Honors in 2009 and was invited to teach at Nizhny Novgorod Conservatoire.
-From 2014 Rovshan Mamedkuliev — a professor of the classical guitar department in the Maimonides Academy (Moscow).
+Born in 1986 in Baku, Azerbaijan, Mamedkuliev and his family moved to Nizhny Novgorod in Russia, where at the age of 11 he began studying the guitar.
+In 2004 he was accepted to the Nizhny Novgorod Conservatoire where he studied with Aleksey Petropavlovsky.
+Throughout his study, professors praised Mamedkuliev's "excellent ear, tenacious memory" and "developed sense of rhythm and form and bright artistry."
+He completed his studies with honors in 2009 and was invited to teach at Nizhny Novgorod Conservatoire.
+In 2014 Mamedkuliev became a professor of classical guitar in the Maimonides Academy in Moscow.

-Rovshan Mamedkuliev plays the guitar made by Manuel Contreras II (Model "10th Anniversary") and uses strings from "Savarez" and case from "CCcases".
+Mamedkuliev's recordings include discs on the Naxos and Contrastes labels.
+He plays a guitar made by Manuel Contreras II and uses Savarez strings and a case from CCCases.

 Prelude performer: Cypress Strings Guitar Quartet